- Summary -

 Hold mother of cringe-worthy un-PC awfulness!
 The Twins, two dreadfully conceived robots that accompany Sam and Mikaela through the film, are Mudflap and Skids, the latter of whom is voiced by SpongeBob Squarepants himself, Tom Kenny.
 They’re jive talkin’, cursing, “comedy” duo that smacks of all things Jar Jar Binks-bad.
 Are they funny?
 No. Are they interesting?
 No. Why are they in the movie?
 No doubt, to sell more toys.
 Bucktoothed and incompetent, rattling off clichéd Negro phrases straight out of the “don’t’ say this in films any more” play-book, these two characters are probably the anathema of all that is good about Michael Bay’s creative power.
 Far and away the most obnoxious blight on this film, the Twins regale us with an inability to read, an incomprehensible level of blithering idiocy that borders on insane, and about as much character development as a bucket of putrid cheese.
 If there is one enormous black hole of rancidity in Revenge, the Twins are it.

-You might be sitting there thinking that I hated this film, and asking why I might be giving it a 7 out of 10.
-If I hated it so much, why the high score?
+You might be sitting there thinking that I hated this film, and asking why I might be giving it a 5 out of 10.
+If I hated it so much, why such a middle-of-the road score?
 Simple fact: this is a film about giant fricking robots, all beating the tar out of each other.
 Who cares about plot and character development when you’ve got that?
 The action sequences alone, although eye-wateringly hard to follow at times, are good enough to plunk down your hard-earned to sit through this.
 There’s bravado and comic-book slickery to it all, a sense of wink-at-the-audience zest that’s hard to categorise.
 And if you go to see this film with this in mind, then you’ll absolutely love it.
 It’s hard to quantify why I thoroughly enjoyed watching this film given all I’ve said above, but I truly, truly did.
 The analytical part of me was cringing at various moments, but the cinematic lover inside me ate it all up and wanted more.

 If you watch this film simply for explosions, staggeringly chaotic battle sequences and, of course, giant robots engaging in all kinds of tete-a-tete action, and forget about logic and story, then you’ll probably have a wow of a time.
 If you go in expecting high art, or intelligently written dialogue, then you’ll be heartbroken that so much money was spent on making giant robots beating the crap out of each other.
 Revenge Of The Fallen is a blockbuster in almost every sense: it rings hollow on schmaltz and cheesy moments, and blows you away with the CGI and digital trickery up there on the screen.